ilozano2/spring-cloud-gateway-active-health-check/README.md

          predicates:
          - Path=/service/**
 ```
-The load balancer filter, [ReactiveLoadBalancerClientFilter](https://cloud.spring.io/spring-cloud-gateway/2.1.x/multi/multi__global_filters.html#reactive-loadbalancer-client-filter) (for reactive applications), will detect the URI, and it will replace it by an **available** endpoint associated to "your-service-name".
+The load balancer filter, [ReactiveLoadBalancerClientFilter](https://cloud.spring.io/spring-cloud-gateway/2.1.x/multi/multi__global_filters.html#reactive-loadbalancer-client-filter) (for reactive applications), will detect the URI, and it will replace it by an **available** endpoint associated with "your-service-name".

 Take into account that you need to register "your-service-name" into the Service Discovery registry.
 We will see different ways you can do it in the following sections.